 - The Ren & Stimpy Show: The episode "Who's Stupid Now?" has the eponymous duo going through a Personality Swap that, as a side effect, causes them to trade physiques as well.
 So the Lean and Mean Ren and the Fat Idiot Stimpy become Fat Idiot Ren and Lean and Mean Stimpy.

 - In one episode of Totally Spies!, the Villain of the Week runs an agency that kidnaps supermodels and uses a contraption which switches their body parts with other womens'.
-A freckled, red headed character with braces gets Clover's legs, Alex's bob cut, and Sam's unfreckled skin and smile.
+A freckled, red headed character with braces and stocky legs and hips gets Clover's legs, Alex's bob cut, and Sam's unfreckled skin and smile.